Improving Work Engagement

 Initiatives

-The JFE Group complies with laws and regulations related to salary payments and sets salaries above the minimum wage designated by country, region and industry sector to meet living wage requirements.
-In addition, the Group establishes challenging and fulfilling working environments by providing employees with one of the top levels of employment conditions in the industry as well as performance-based bonuses linked to company profits, besides complying with regulations such as on overtime limits.
+The JFE Group complies with laws and regulations related to salary payments and sets wages above the minimum levels specified by country, region, and industry sector to meet living wage requirements.
+It also provides a challenging and fulfilling working environment by offering industry-leading employment conditions and performance-based bonuses linked to Company profits while complying with regulations such as on overtime work.

-Furthermore, the Group offers generous welfare benefits, including dormitories and company housing in order to provide a stable environment for our employees and encourage them to remain with the company for many years.
+Furthermore, the Group offers generous welfare benefits, including dormitories and Company housing to create a stable environment for our employees and encourage them to remain with us for many years.

-In April 2024, JFE Steel established the Human Resources Strategy Division to promote multifaceted measures, including personnel and corporate culture reforms, based on management’s understanding that enhancing job satisfaction is a key management concern for the company’s sustainable development.
+In April 2024, JFE Steel established the Human Resources Strategy Division to promote multifaceted measures, including personnel and corporate culture reforms, based on management’s understanding that improve work engagement is a key management concern for the company’s sustainable development.
 It launched the ReFuture PROJECT*, with the president as the project owner, as a corporate reform for enhancing employee job satisfaction so that both the company and its employees grow together.
-The project’s aim is to enable the company to provide a variety of support and initiatives to enhance employee job satisfaction, and for employees to contribute to the company by maximizing their abilities, so that both the organization and its employees grow together by meeting their respective expectations while fostering a strong relationship of mutual trust.
-The Culture Reform Office, recently established within the Human Resources Strategy Division, will lead the entire project and develop action plans in cooperation with related departments.
+The company provides a variety of support and initiatives to enhance employee job satisfaction, and employees in turn contribute by maximizing their abilities.
+Through this cycle of the company and its employees meeting each other’s expectations, we aim to build a culture that strengthens mutual trust and continuously enhances corporate value.
+The Culture Transformation Section, established within the Human Resources Strategy Headquarters, leads the entire project and develops action plans in cooperation with related departments.

-For example, the environment surrounding the company is changing drastically, including carbon neutrality, a declining population, and falling domestic demand.
-Under these circumstances, the company must redefine what it wants to be in the future, the reason for its existence in society, and how it currently defines its long-term vision, so that employees can work with their own dreams and expectations for the future.
-With this in mind, we are currently formulating our corporate purpose, vision, and values.
-Furthermore, in October 2024, in order to enhance the job satisfaction of every employee, we plan to revise our personnel and wage systems, including a reorganization of employee classifications, a framework for employees to choose a range of work locations to which they could be transferred, more transparent evaluations, and stronger feedback.
+The environment surrounding the company is changing drastically, including carbon neutrality, a declining population, and falling domestic demand.
+Under these circumstances, we must redefine what we wants to be in the future, the reason for its existence in society, and how we currently define our long-term vision, so that employees can work with their own dreams and expectations for the future.
+With this in mind, the company formulated its corporate purpose, vision, and values, and action is being taken through the ReFuture PROJECT to promote employee recognition, understanding, empathy, and action related to these statements.
+Furthermore, in October 2024, we revised our personnel and wage systems, including a reorganization of employee classifications, a framework for employees to choose a range of work locations to which they could be transferred, greater transparency in evaluations, and enhanced feedback.

 JFE Steel is also promoting its new workstyle so that employees can work with a sense of job satisfaction and fulfillment, which in turn will lead to improving productivity across the company.
 In concrete terms, the company will promote teleworking by expanding its work-at-home systems; introduce a coreless flexible working hour program; adopt a shared-desk policy at and around the head office; introduce chat and web conferencing tools and robotic process automation (RPA), a software program that facilitates the automation of work done on terminal devices; promote paperless offices by introducing electronic contracts and workflows; and eliminate the use of seals.